nicklockwood/Expression/README.md

 Note that you can check the arity of the function either using pattern matching (as we did above), or just by checking `args.count`.
 These will always match.

-For dynamic symbols, a more performant (but more complex) alternative to using a custom `Evaluator` function is to pre-parse the expression to discover the specific symbols that it's actually using, then calculate the values in advance.
+For dynamic symbols, a more performant (but more complex) alternative to using a custom `Evaluator` function is to pre-parse the expression to discover the specific symbols that it's actually using, then calculate their constant values in advance.
 Here is how that would work for the hex colors example:

 ```swift
 // Expert usage: